chandu405/getting-cleaning-project/README.md

 # getting and cleaning Data project

+This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera

 This repository contains the following files:

 README.md, this file, which provides an overview of the data set and how it was created.